fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-10-07】[superagent-ai / vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
+* 【2025-10-07】[wppconnect\-team / wppconnect](https://github.com/wppconnect-team/wppconnect) - WPPConnect is an open source project developed by the JavaScript community with the aim of exporting functions from WhatsApp Web to the node, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases artificial and many other things, use your imagination
 * 【2025-10-05】[glide-browser / glide](https://github.com/glide-browser/glide) - An extensible and keyboard-focused web browser
 * 【2025-10-05】[zilliztech / claude\-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code  Make entire codebase the context for any coding agent
 * 【2025-10-02】[react-native-maps / react-native-maps](https://github.com/react-native-maps/react-native-maps) - React Native Mapview component for iOS + Android